cule/running-route-tileserver/README.md

 ###Tile Server

-The approach we took to creating the tile server was to spin up a new small Ubuntu LTS virtual machine using Windows Azure – we chose Azure because of their great [BizSpark](http://www.microsoft.com/bizspark/) program for startups.
+The approach we took to creating the tile server which will eventually produce the map tiles was to spin up a new small Ubuntu LTS virtual machine using Windows Azure – we chose Azure because of their great [BizSpark](http://www.microsoft.com/bizspark/) program for start-ups.
 After some deliberation, we decided our best technology stack for this project was the [PostGIS extension](http://postgis.net/) of PostgreSQL, node.js, and Mapnik.
 [node.js](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager#ubuntu-mint)
 and [PostgreSQL](http://trac.osgeo.org/postgis/wiki/UsersWikiPostGIS21UbuntuPGSQL93Apt)